lsst-dm/dmtn-001/index.rst

    `scons` to ensure that all tests are executed with the correct environment enabled (``scons`` launches tests as sub processes).

-2. ``/usr/bin/env`` can no longer be used to run python scripts from the command line.
-The shebang line must point to an explicit python executable and that executable can not be the system python.
-To allow the rewriting of the shebang to occur a new ``scons`` build target has been that will copy files from a ``bin.src`` directory to a ``bin`` directory, modifying them during the copy.
+2. ``/usr/bin/env`` can no longer be used to run scripts from the command line.
+The shebang line must point to an explicit executable and that executable can not be in ``/usr/bin`` or ``/bin``.
+For Python scripts the shebang must point to a user-installed Python binary.
+To allow the rewriting of the shebang to occur a new ``scons`` build target has been created, ``shebang``, that will copy files from a ``bin.src`` directory to a ``bin`` directory, modifying them during the copy.
 The rewriting does not happen on all platforms (although that is not guaranteed behavior for the future) and only files requiring rewrites should be placed in that directory.

 The reason for the new environment variable specifically for running tests is that it is difficult to ensure that the build is being